THE EMPRESS HAS NO CLOTHES: Beyoncé and The Quixotic Search for a Black Feminist Icon

-In interview with Elle magazine Monáe explains what inspires her to write these kinds of lyrics;
+In an interview with Elle magazine Monáe explains what inspires her to write these kinds of lyrics;

 “I grew up in Kansas City, Kansas, and grew up in the language of the oppressed and the oppressor.
 I just felt that it was time to talk about that.
 It made me want to continue to unite people with music and bring awareness to the working class, the have-nots, and those who are discriminated against. “… I consider myself to be part of the other just by being a woman and being black.
 There’s still certain stereotypes that I have to fight off, and there’s still a certain struggle that we all individually have to go through.”

-We should note that there is a difference between philanthropic/charitable activities and actual political activism.
+We should note that there is a difference between philanthropic and charitable activities and actual political activism.
 People often conflate the two, but they are not the same.
 Being part of the First Lady’s “Let’s Move” campaign to get children and youth to eat healthy and exercise is charity work.
 Although, doing that while promoting the sugary soft drink Pepsi seems hypocritical.
-However, challenging city and state governments to reinstate physical education programs in public schools (particularly in urban public schools), and build athletic facilities would be political activism.
-Beyoncé’s husband Jay-Z suggestion that his mere “presence is charity,” is incorrect.
+However, challenging city and state governments to reinstate physical education programs in public schools (particularly in urban public schools) and build athletic facilities would be political activism.
+Beyoncé’s husband Jay-Z’s suggestion that his mere “presence is charity,” is incorrect.
 Neither his presence nor his wife’s presence is charity or activism.
-Their hosting of an Obama fundraiser or standing silently at a Trayvon Martin rally will ultimately have no impact on city, state or federal policy.
+Their hosting of an Obama fundraiser or standing silently at a Trayvon Martin rally will ultimately have no impact on city, state, or federal policy.
 Neither will the release of the Beyoncé album have any significant impact on gender equality or the status of black women in America.

 Beyoncé’s statement suggests that gender oppression is something that takes place only within the confines of a woman’s intimate relationship, and that is where the matter of inequality should be legislated and resolved.
 However, gender inequality is ingrained into all our institutions, the body politic, our houses of worship, educational institutions and more.
 Take the case of the black church in America where the majority of the congregation are black women and they are the ones who provide the tithes that keep the church operational, but it is black men who are at the helm of the pulpit.
 In October, 2013 Pastor Marvin Winans reportedly refused to offer a public blessing to the son of a single mother congregant in his The Perfecting Church in Detroit, the reason given that Pastor Winans has a policy of not publicly blessing the children of unwed mothers.

-There seems to always be a black “It girl,” of the moment, Diana Ross, Janet Jackson, Whitney Houston, Lauryn Hill or Halle Berry whose appearance on mainstream magazine covers, in mainstream films and red carpets convinces many; that finally black women have arrived and are being appreciated and celebrated.
+There seems to always be a black “It girl,” of the moment, Diana Ross, Janet Jackson, Whitney Houston, Lauryn Hill or Halle Berry, whose appearance on mainstream magazine covers, in mainstream films and red carpets convinces many; that finally black women have arrived and are being appreciated and celebrated.
 However, every “It” black girl’s moment passes, some sadly like Whitney and some in unexpected ways like Janet Jackson’s whose 2004 Super Bowl ‘wardrobe malfunction,’ seems to have permanently derailed her career.
 None of these women have opened the floodgates for other black women in show business.
 Beyoncé’s former Destiny’s Child group members post-Destiny’s Child careers are non-existent in comparison to Beyoncé.
-Even during slavery Phyllis Wheatley became a published poet.
-There seems to always be room for a few “exceptional” black woman at the top, but the gates never open to allow a large pool of other talented and qualified black women to enter.
-You have your highly visible tokens, while institutional and structural velvet ropes remained firmly in place.
+There seems to always be room for a few “exceptional” black women at the top, but the gates never open to allow a large pool of other talented and qualified black women to enter.
+You have your highly visible tokens, while institutional and structural velvet ropes remain firmly in place.

 Black feminists cannot engage in wholesale acceptance of Beyoncé’s success without recognizing and being willing to critique how that success is a product of and authorized by a white patriarchal power system.
 Harris-Perry among others praise Beyoncé ‘s genius in ‘independently’ releasing an album outside of the corporate recording industry.
-The album was first released on Itunes, which is owned by Apple a multinational corporation that has its products being assembled in China (not a utopia of human and labor rights) by Chinese men and women in factories.
-The album has now been released in disc format, and is being distributed by Columbia Records (a subsidiary of SONY), while Target declined to stock it, it is being sold at Wal-Mart, the giant corporation which is able to sell goods at low prices due to the low-wage labor of men and many women in the developing world.
+The album was first released on iTunes, which is owned by Apple, a multinational corporation that has its products being assembled in China (not a utopia of human and labor rights) by Chinese men and women in factories.
+The album has now been released in disc format, and is being distributed by Columbia Records (a subsidiary of conglomerate Sony Group Corporation), while Target declined to stock it, it is being sold at Wal-Mart, the giant corporation which is able to sell goods at low prices due to the low-wage labor of men and many women in the developing world.